How to get email from exchange server without Outlook

 Write down the port numbers.
 In my case, I need port number of IMAP/POP3/SMTP.

-That's all you need to do unless davmail cannot detect your Exchange server automatically!
+That's all you need to do unless DavMail can't detect your Exchange server automatically!

-If Exchange server uses un-conventional EWS URL which cannot be detected by davmail, you need find the URL manually with EWSEditor.
+If Exchange server uses un-conventional EWS URL, you need find the URL manually with EWSEditor.